HideakiAtsuyo/Full-Twitch-Source-Code-Leak/README.md

 > Every other property that Twitch owns including IGDB and CurseForge<br>
 > An unreleased Steam competitor from Amazon Game Studios<br>
 > Twitch SOC internal red teaming tools (lol)<br>
+> name, surname, company name (of each streamer !)

 AND: Creator payout reports from 2019 until now.
 Find out how much your favorite streamer is really making!